citrix/terraform-provider-citrixadc/docs/resources/vpnsessionaction.md

 * `loginscript` - (Optional) Path to the logon script that is run when a session is established.
 Separate multiple scripts by using comma.
 A "$" in the path signifies that the word following the "$" is an environment variable.
 * `logoutscript` - (Optional) Path to the logout script.
 Separate multiple scripts by using comma.
 A "$" in the path signifies that the word following the "$" is an environment variable.
 * `macpluginupgrade` - (Optional) Option to set plugin upgrade behaviour for Mac
-* `name` - (Required) Name for the Citrix Gateway profile (action).
-Must begin with an ASCII alphabetic or underscore (_) character, and must consist only of ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.
-Cannot be changed after the profile is created.
-The following requirement applies only to the Citrix ADC CLI: If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my action" or 'my action').
 * `netmask` - (Optional) The netmask for the spoofed ip address
 * `ntdomain` - (Optional) Single sign-on domain to use for single sign-on to applications in the internal network.
 This setting can be overwritten by the domain that users specify at the time of logon or by the domain that the authentication server returns.
 * `pcoipprofilename` - (Optional) Name of the PCOIP profile associated with the session action.
 The builtin profile named none can be used to explicitly disable PCOIP for the session action.